 Fork, then Spoon (dining local in Havre de Grace and the Upper Chesapeake)

-But hey, as you can see, we're not a traditional restaurant and we're not always open for public dining, as we host a lot of private events.
-So here are some of our favorites places in Havre de Grace that are just minutes away by foot or car.
+Here are some of our favorites places in Havre de Grace that are just minutes away by foot or car.
 See the walking maps below for location from the Vandiver.

 IN HAVRE DE GRACE:

 The Vineyard Wine Bar Located right here in Havre de Grace and walkable from the Vandiver, this amazing place is not a winery, but recognized as one of the best wine bars and wine lists in the Upper Chesapeake / Baltimore Area.
 Great food and a fantastic, well educated staff in a comfortable but swanky environment.

 Creole de Graw: The chefs here are turning out some terrific Cajun and Creole.
 Our personal favorites are any of the blackened fishes and the Shrimp and Grits are off the hook.